Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If you plan to enroll through a carrier’s website, you may want to compare Medicare Advantage Plans first at Medicare’s site, so that you’re aware of all the available options.

-Medicare Advantage plans must cover all of the services that Medicare Part A and Part B would cover, albeit with different out-of-pocket costs.
+Medicare Advantage plans must cover all of the services that Medicare Part A and Part B would cover, albeit with different out-of-pocket costs, and with restrictions on which medical providers you can use.
 Most Advantage plans also include Part D prescription drug coverage, making the plan an all-in-one approach to Medicare (as opposed to needing to purchase a Part D plan and a Medigap plan if you have Original Medicare).
 But there are pros and cons either way.

 It’s important to understand that you may also need long-term care insurance to guard against future costs, because long-term custodial care isn’t covered by Original Medicare or Medicare Advantage.

 Note that although your Medicare Advantage plan wraps Medicare Part A and Part B into one private plan, you’ll continue to pay your Medicare Part B premium in addition to your Medicare Advantage premium.
-For most enrollees, Part B premiums are deducted from Social Security checks, although you’ll have to pay it directly if you’re not receiving Social Security (for 2024, the Part B premium for most enrollees is $174.70/month; some Medicare Advantage plans offer a “giveback” rebate that pays a portion of the Part B premium, but this is fairly rare).
+For most enrollees, Part B premiums are deducted from Social Security checks, although you’ll have to pay it directly if you’re not receiving Social Security (for 2024, the Part B premium for most enrollees is $174.70/month; some Medicare Advantage plans offer a “giveback” rebate that pays a portion of the Part B premium, and some Medicare beneficiaries are eligible for a Medicare Savings Program that will cover the cost of their Part B premiums).

 How can I make changes to my Medicare Advantage coverage?